 Sales Mistakes: 9 Sales Mistakes Every Sales person Should Avoid

 You may make these sales mistakes.
-Some, you are unaware of the harm they are doing but they are harmful to your business.
+Some are unaware of the harm they are doing, but they are harmful to your business.

-Once you have realized the mistakes made during the sales process and rectified, then the making of the money shall commence.
+Once you have realized the mistakes made during the sales process and rectified them, then the money shall begin.

-Just like with sports, to reach mastery in sales, you need to practice extensively, take risks, make mistakes, and be able to learn from them.
-It takes a combination of both skills and talent to weed out sales mistakes, though it may not be complete.
+Like with sports, to reach mastery in sales, you need to practice extensively, take risks, make mistakes, and learn from them.
+It takes both skills and talent to weed out sales mistakes, though it may not be complete.

 Related: Classification of Sales leads

 Sales Mistakes To Avoid